The Accounting concentration curriculum emphasizes economics-based scholarly research in accounting.

 Faculty in accounting conduct research on a variety of topics, including but not limited to; accounting standards-setting; analyst forecasts; auditing; corporate financial reporting issues; initial public offerings; internal control; mergers and acquisitions; securities regulation in international capital markets; taxes and business decisions; tax policy.

-- Accounting conservatism
+- Accounting standards-setting

 - Tax policy